AristaFederal/Newsletter/docs/index.md

 * Support for Linear-drive Pluggable Optics (LPO - LPOs remove DSPs) further reduces net power consumption by 50% compared to traditional pluggable optics and Active Optical Cables (AOCs).

-## **Lee Gillespie Named Employee of the Year**
-In a move that surprised no one, Arista CEO Jayshree Ullal has named Lee Gillespie the Arista Employee of the Year.
-"His is a genius that operates on a level rarely seen" said Jayshree at the news conference.

 **Intelligent Software Suite**